grg2rsr/SeqPeelSort/README.md

 + The output is a `.nix` file named `example_sorted.nix` that contains the sorted spike trains.
 Alternatively, the output can be written in the `.csv` format, which generates a separate file for each unit/segment combination containing the time stamps of the sorted spikes.
 + The subfolder `plots` contains diagnostic plots of relevant computations of the algorithm (detailed below).

+A more detailed usage is provided in the [USAGE.md](https://github.com/grg2rsr/SeqPeelSort/USAGE.md), along with a description of the settable parameters of the algorithm.

 ### Algorithm details
 _SeqPeelSort_ is a template matching based spike sorter.
 Generally, a distribution of templates for each unit is generated, and the waveform of the best fitting template is subtracted from the recording in an iterative manner.